 |---|---|---|

-For the most recent academic year available, 10% of family, consumer & human sciences bachelor's degrees went to men and 90% went to women.
+Among recent graduates, 5% of family, consumer & human sciences bachelor’s degrees went to men and 95% went to women.

 The following table and chart show the ethnic background for students who recently graduated from James Madison University with a bachelor’s in family, consumer & human sciences.